 Performance marketing, along with a holistic approach that blends marketing with sales, tech, client success, operations, and finance will position the discipline as crucial to how clients perceive the brand—and not a mere afterthought to boost sales.

 The shift to remote work is here to stay, and businesses that insist on employees returning to work in person will lose precious talent in an already critical labor shortage in North America and Europe.
+This in turn can lead to the business closing down or they might have to sell the business way less than what the valuation could be.
 HR teams will need to use their post-pandemic expertise to optimize their team-building skills and provide well-being benefits to a distributed, global workforce.

 Finally, the death of cookies is only a facet of the overall demands of buyers for privacy.
 Companies should research privacy-first advertising models and adapt their marketing to an outreach that will comply with future, restrictive changes to legislations worldwide.